 The challenge with Anxiety is that it is an adaptive, evolutionary experience that humans are meant to respond to.
 If we couldn’t experience Anxiety, we could be off doing any number of potentially dangerous things that could put us in actual danger.
 The issue is that our brains aren’t great at distinguishing the difference between perceived and actual threat.
 When there is actual threat, we need Anxiety to be activated so that we can fight or flee.
 The stress response that ensues floods us with cortisol, adrenaline and other hormones to mobilize our forces for survival.
 The challenge occurs when this response is activated over perceived threat.
 The level of tension that gets created in our minds and bodies can feel very un-grounded and escalate feelings of panic and loss of control.

-Thankfully, our team of talented therapists are trained to help you learn to manage the symptoms, emotions and sensations related to Anxiety and Panic, in order to reduce and manage the experience more effectively.
-Relaxation and grounding techniques are essential to have in our coping skill toolboxes and we are here to help.
+Thankfully, our team of talented psychotherapists, as well as our Nutrition Counsellor, are trained to help you learn to manage the symptoms, emotions and sensations related to Anxiety and Panic, in order to reduce and manage the experience more effectively.
+Relaxation and grounding techniques are essential to have in our coping skill toolboxes.